Mariolazzarini/Hawkeye-Gimbal/README.md

 ```bash
 pip install -r requirements.txt
 ```
-Download YOLOv8 weights.
-Place yolov8m.pt in the src/sspid2/sspid2/ directory (or update the path in distance_to_center.py).
-You can download it from Ultralytics.
+Download YOLOv8 weights and place `yolov8m.pt` inside `src/sspid2/sspid2/config/`.
+The node loads it automatically from that path.
+You can download the weights from Ultralytics.

 Build the ROS 2 package:
 ```bash